lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * payload = MAC_3

-* Compute a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3, the plaintext P, and the following parameters as input (see {{COSE}}):
+* Compute a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3, the plaintext PLAINTEXT_3, and the following parameters as input (see {{COSE}}):

    * protected = h''
    * external_aad = TH_3